petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/assets/tracking-custom-assets.md

 ## Example for Custom Type

-The examples above provide [asset analytic reports](assets.md) according to their asset type (e.g. a blog type asset will display blog related metrics in the dashboard).
+The examples above provide [asset analytic reports](assets.md) according to their asset types (e.g. a blog type asset shows blog-related metrics in the dashboard).
 If you require more flexibility, use the custom type asset.
-Use `data-analytics-asset-type="custom"` along with the other required html tags.
+Use `data-analytics-asset-type="custom"` along with the other required HTML tags.

 For example, if you want to track a poll in a custom Polls portlet, you might use HTML like this: